broodjeaap/go-watch/README.md

 proxy:
   proxy_url: http://proxy.com:1234
 ```
-This will not work for requests made through Lua filters, but when using the docker image, the `HTTP_PROXY` and `HTTPS_PROXY` environment variables can also be used which will route all traffic through the proxy:
+This will not work for requests made through Lua filters or Browserless but when using the docker image, the `HTTP_PROXY` and `HTTPS_PROXY` environment variables can also be used which will route all traffic through the proxy:
 ```
 services:
   app: